 We’ve all noticed that some CD’s are louder than others.
 That’s because, in most cases, the louder CD has been heavily compressed and limited.
-Compression makes a soft sound loud and a loud sound soft, while Limiting is a severe form of compression using much higher ratios and a “brick wall” that prevents the signal from reaching digital zero.
-Although dynamics processing allows the entire mix to be brought up by several decibels, if not done well, the reduction in dynamic range can be quite noticeable.
+Compression makes a soft sound loud and a loud sound soft, while limiting is a severe form of compression using much higher ratios and a “brick wall” that prevents the signal from reaching digital zero.
+Although dynamics processing allows the entire mix to be brought up by several decibels, if not done properly, the reduction in dynamic range can be quite noticeable.
 Still, when done well, compression/limiting should not be a problem.

 Posted in: Mastering